 Spotify, which is currently the world’s largest music streaming service, announced on Thursday, April 12, that it wishes to buy Loudr.
 FM.
 Loudr.FM is a San Francisco-based licensing technology firm that helps locate songwriters and pay due royalties for cover songs, which are currently a raging internet sensation.

-Built in 2013, Loudr.fm’s three co-founders wanted to simplify the process of royalty payments for performing musicians.
-They take on the task of identifying, tracking and paying royalties for the “mechanical licenses” owned by music publishers for the public or internet-based performances of song covers, samples, remixes or medleys.
+Built-in 2013, Loudr.FM’s three co-founders wanted to simplify the process of royalty payments for performing musicians.
+They take on the task of identifying, tracking and paying royalties for the “mechanical licenses” owned by music publishers for the public or internet-based performances of song covers, samples, remixes, or medleys.

-As for the financial terms of the deal, which will mark Spotify’s first, since it began trading on the New York Stock Exchange earlier in April, are not yet disclosed.
+The financial terms of the deal, which will mark Spotify’s first, since it began trading on the New York Stock Exchange earlier in April, are not yet disclosed.